aayushgauba/aiwaf/README.md

 **Exempt Path & IP Awareness**

 **Exempt Paths:**
-Fully respects `AIWAF_EXEMPT_PATHS` across all modules — exempt paths are:
+Set `AIWAF_EXEMPT_PATHS` in your Django `settings.py` (not in your code).
+Fully respects this setting across all modules — exempt paths are:
   - Skipped from keyword learning
   - Immune to AI blocking
   - Ignored in log training